 This page will be updated and dated as necessary.

-In addition, your safety is our biggest concern and we want to make sure you can enjoy the wonderful craft alcohol products of our area in a healthy and safe way.
+Your safety is our primary concern.
+We want to make sure you can enjoy the wonderful craft alcohol products of our area in a healthy and safe way.

 Bookings and Payments

 - Tours will be available solely by advance reservation, no walk-up guests will be allowed to take a tour at the last minute.

 - We operate rain, shine, and snow as long as the roads and sidewalks are safe and we have met our minimum number of guests to operate the tour.

 - All ticket sales are final.
 Tours cannot be exchanged, rescheduled, or refunded.

 - We offer ticket insurance which allows you to cancel or reschedule your tour with at least 24 hours’ notice, and we will reschedule or reimburse you for your full tour ticket price (minus ticketing fee and insurance fee).